 He gave a shuddering sigh and tried to steady himself.
 I almost feared what he was going to say, but that never stopped me before.
 I always liked to think I was a good friend.

-“Okay.
+‘Okay.’
+He stopped and looked around, as though making sure there was nobody else around.
+Satisfied, he continued.
+‘Okay.
 The thing is, like, I’m not like you.
 I can’t jump from girl to girl.
 I just… I don’t know.
-I can’t so.”
+I can’t so.’

 We sat in silence for a few minutes.
 The streetlamps clicked on and bathed the street in a dim orange glow, and painted the sky that dull, murky brown of light pollution.
 Shame.
 The sky looked beautiful before.

 ‘Nothing.
 Nothing I can do, is there?’
 Lewis drew his knees up to his chin and stared out at the road.
 It had been empty for a while now, the only sound coming from the rustling leaves of a gently swaying tree, the only movement coming from the few birds still out scavenging for a few chips or half a bag of crisps.
 ‘Just gotta bite my tongue and get on with it.’

 ‘No, I mean, what’s the point in sitting there sulking?’
 I took out a packet of Embassy No.1s and put one between my lips.
 ‘Want one?’
 I offered the pack to Lewis, who nodded and took one for himself.

 ‘You had these and you’re still smoking my baccy you tight prick.’